dcm4che-dockerfiles/keycloak/README.md

 Indicates if Keycloak should validate the password with the realm password policy before updating it (default value is `false`).

+#### `HTTP_PROXY_ADDRESS_FORWARDING`

+If this is enabled then the X-Forwarded-For and X-Forwarded-Proto headers will be used to determine the peer address.
+This allows applications that are behind a proxy to see the real address of the client, rather than the address of the proxy.  (optional, default is `false`).

 #### `HTTP_PORT`

 HTTP port of Keycloak (optional, default is `8080`).